Tummy Tuck Miami

 How should I prepare for my Tummy Tuck Surgery?

 If you smoke, you need to stop smoking.
 You should give up smoking about 6 weeks before the operation.
 Cutting down will not be sufficient, as nicotine and smoke will slow down the healing process.
 It also heightens the chance for other medical complications.
 Vanity Cosmetic Surgery Doctors recommend quitting completely rather than just cutting down on smoking.
 Your doctor will also instruct you on which medications and supplements you can continue to use or should stop taking.
 It’s possible that if you do take any, they must be eliminated for a certain period prior to the surgery.
 You should also void taking Aspirin or Motrin.

-Be sure to eat healthy, well-balanced meals.
-Proper nutrition plays a key role in healing properly.
+Having a balanced diet is an important factor which contributes to proper healing.
 You must incorporate a lot of protein into your diet for the first 3 to 5 weeks and eat fiber to avoid constipation.
 Patients should prepare for an extended recovery after this procedure.
 When it comes to your weight, you must avoid doing a crash diet.
 Rapid weight loss can be unhealthy because it lowers your immune system, and it worsens the risk of infections after the operation.

 During the Abdominoplasty Surgery